Pakistan

 $10 USD

-Getting cash is hard, the only bank tat reliably worke dfor me was Standard Charter
+Getting cash is hard, the only bank that reliably worked for me was Standard Charter

-Islamabad airport has no SIM services and a virtually non existant ATM, so bring cash if arriving here
+Islamabad airport has no SIM services and a virtually non existent ATM, so bring cash if arriving here

 Make sure to visit in the warmer months, Skardu and Gilget close in the winter and they're arguably the best places to be as a tourist